the-turing-way/the-turing-way/communications/GSoC-applications/GSoC-2023/2023-GSoC-Final-Report-arya.md

 **Resolution of the Conflict:** The pathways card implementation relies on 'sphinx-panels,' which was not included in the version used by the main project.
 To resolve this issue, 'sphinx-panels' was added as an extension to the main project, and other related issues were addressed during the resolution process.

-### 4. Incorporating Text-to-Speech Functionality into the Turing Way Website
+### 5. Incorporating Text-to-Speech Functionality into the Turing Way Website

 Text to Speech helps in enhancing the user experience of the Turing Way Website.
 Hence, an attempt was made to integrate text-to-speech functionality into the website.
-For this purpose, Easy Speech, a cross-browser library for text-to-speech (TTS), was used.
-Easy Speech utilizes the Web Speech API for speech synthesis.
+For this purpose, [Easy Speech](https://github.com/jankapunkt/easy-speech/tree/master), a cross-browser library for text-to-speech (TTS), was used.
+Easy Speech utilizes the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) for speech synthesis.

 At present, the implementation is in its initial stages, and there is room for several improvements to ensure the proper functioning of the text-to-speech feature.